FelixSchladt/OxideWM/man/src/config.1.md

 ## BORDERS

 border_witdh
-: sets the border witdh of windows in pixel
+: sets the border witdh of windows in

 border_color
 : sets the border color and has to be entered in hexadecimal

 border_focus_color
-: sets the border color for focused winbdows and has to be entered in hexadecimal
+: sets the border color for focused nbdows and has to be entered in hexadecimal

+gap
+: gap between windows

+## EXECTUE

+exec
+: onetime execution when the window manager starts

+exec_always
+: executes when the windosw manager starts or restarts

+# SEE ALSO

+TODO: READ THE DOCS EINBINDEN
+TODO: OTHER MAN PAES REFERENZIEREN

+# COPYRIGHT

+EINFÜGEN